Risk methodology

 150% > ICR > 110%

-All assets are sent to the soft liquidation mechanism allowing anyone to bid on the collateral at a small discount (based on the ICR)
+All assets are sent to the redemption mechanism allowing anyone to bid on the collateral at a small discount (based on the ICR)

 110% >= ICR